Types of Providers

 The fourth group of Providers we have at Kids Plus are M.D.s, otherwise known as Medical Doctors.
 They complete their pre-medical requirements in college, then go on to attend a medical school for 4 years.
 Following med school, they serve a residency in the specialty of their choice before going into practice.
 M.D.s are also required to renew their licensure by taking an exam every 7-10 years.

-We’re proud to have eight wonderful, board-certified M.D.s on our team of Providers:
+We’re proud to have six wonderful, board-certified M.D.s on our team of Providers:

 Dr. Todd Wolynn, who sees patients at Pleasant Hills and Squirrel Hill/Greenfield.